MikeAustin71/errprefops/errpref/README.md

 ### Error Prefix

 **Error Prefix** text is designed to be configured at the beginning of error messages and is most often used to document the thread of code execution by listing the calling sequence for a specific list of functions and/or methods.
+As a previously stated, there is no hard and fast requirement that it be attached to the beginning of an error message.
+The user is free to inject this text string where ever it is most useful.

 ### Error Context

 **Error Context** strings are designed to provide additional information about the function or method identified by the associated **Error Prefix** text.
-Typical context information might include variable names, variable values and additional details on function execution.
+Typical context information might include variable names, variable values, error numbers or details about function execution.

 An Error Context cannot be created as a stand-alone object.
 It is always paired with an Error Prefix.
 Error Context strings are optional, but when created they are always associated with an Error Prefix string.